 - Preheat oven to 350°F. Line a baking sheet with parchment paper.
 (See recipe note #1 about option to refrigerate dough before baking.)

 - In a medium bowl whisk together almond flour, baking soda, cinnamon and salt.
 Stir in oats and set aside.

 - Add butter and sugars to the bowl of a stand mixer fitted with the paddle attachment.
 Mix at medium-high speed until fluffy, 3 to 4 minutes, scraping down the bowl as needed.

 - Reduce mixer speed to medium-low and add eggs and vanilla; mix until smooth.
 Add dry ingredients and mix until combined.
 Add chocolate chips and mix until combined.

 - Scoop dough into about two tablespoon balls (a 2-tablespoon scoop makes this easy!) of dough and place 12 cookies on prepared baking sheet, leaving 2 inches of space around each as cookies will spread during baking.

 - For thicker cookies that better hold their round shape, refrigerate dough for an hour or up to 3 days before baking.
-You may need to add a minute or two to baking time.
+You may need to add 2 to 3 minutes to baking time.

 - If you like to have cookies fresh and warm from the oven, only cook the number of cookies you need for that day.
 Portion the remaining dough in a single layer on a baking sheet and freeze.
 Once frozen, transfer to a freezer bag marked with baking temperature and cook time.
 When ready to bake, arrange the frozen dough balls on a baking sheet while the oven preheats so they thaw slightly.
-Add a minute or two to the baking time.
+Add 2 to 3 minutes to the baking time.